 Escape and invigorate at 7,000 feet altitude in Flagstaff, Arizona.
-From the Great Pinecone Drop countdown to snowplay in Arizona’s official Winter Wonderland or a hike to get started on those resolutions, Flagstaff has the weather, the attractions, and many activities to say farewell to 2019 and welcome 2020.
-Get started with nine ways of winter play to start your New Year Flagstaff-style:
+From the Great Pinecone Drop countdown to snow play in Arizona’s official Winter Wonderland or a hike to get started on those resolutions, Flagstaff has the weather, the attractions, and many activities to say farewell to 2023 and welcome 2024.
+Get started with 10 ways of winter play to start your New Year Flagstaff-style:

-1. The Great Pinecone Drop became Flagstaff’s New Year’s Eve tradition in 1999 when the Weatherford Hotel rang in the new millennium and honored the Hotel’s 100-year anniversary.
-Since then, thousands gather in the streets for the countdown into the New Year and the lowering of the Pinecone followed by a brief firework display.
-Join the festive street party atmosphere at the corner of Aspen Avenue and Leroux Street in downtown Flagstaff at either 10 p.m. or 12 a.m.
-To elevate the Pinecone Drop experience tickets are available from the Weatherford Hotel for their New Year’s Eve Gala in the Zane Grey Ballroom and Bar with access to the balcony during the countdown.
+Twenty-three years ago, the Great Pinecone Drop became Flagstaff’s New Year’s Eve tradition in 1999, when the Weatherford Hotel rang in the new millennium and honored the Hotel’s 100-year anniversary.
+Since then, thousands have gathered in the streets for the countdown into the New Year and the lowering of the Pinecone followed by a brief fireworks display.

-3. Get started on those New Year’s fitness resolutions and take your first hike of the New Year at one of the Flagstaff Area National Monuments.
-The Island Trail at Walnut Canyon National Monument offers a strenuous one-mile hike with more than 200 stairs descending 185 vertical feet into the canyon or for a more leisurely option try the one mile Lava Flow Trail loop at Sunset Crater National Monument.
+Get started on those New Year’s fitness resolutions and take your first hike of the New Year at one of the Flagstaff Area National Monuments.
+The Island Trail at Walnut Canyon National Monument offers a strenuous one-mile hike with more than 200 stairs descending 185 vertical feet into the canyon, or for a more leisurely option, try the one mile lava trail at Sunset Crater National Monument.

-4. Enjoy Flagstaff at 7,000’ with seven award-winning breweries and a beer tasting adventure to discover locally-brewed craft beer and delicious food in Arizona’s Leading Craft Beer City.
+Enjoy Flagstaff at 7,000’ with eight award-winning breweries and a beer-tasting adventure to discover locally-brewed craft beer and delicious food in Arizona’s Leading Craft Beer City.
 Flagstaff breweries have received national recognition from the World Beer Championships and the Great American Beer Festival.
 Visit craftbeerflg.com to download a free Flagstaff Brewery Trail Passport and start your journey.
 Cheers!

-6. If breakfast is the most important meal of the day then be sure to start the New Year with a hearty breakfast in Flagstaff at a local favorite including: Martanne’s Burrito Palace, Tourist Home All Day Café, Macy’s European Coffeehouse, La Bellavia, Brandy’s Restaurant, Mike and Ronda’s The Place or Northern Pines Restaurant.
+If breakfast is the most important meal of the day, then be sure to start the New Year with a hearty breakfast in Flagstaff at a local favorite including: Martanne’s Burrito Palace, Tourist Home All Day Café, Macy’s European Coffeehouse, Brandy’s Restaurant, Mike and Ronda’s The Place or Northern Pines Restaurant.

-9. Grab your skis or snowboard and hit the slopes on New Year’s Day at the Arizona Snowbowl!
+Grab your skis or snowboard and hit the slopes on New Year’s Day at the Arizona Snowbowl!
 Enjoy world-class skiing at the top of Arizona.
 Arizona Snowbowl offers lessons and rental packages for individuals, kids and families for all levels.
 The Grand Canyon Express, Arizona’s first high-speed six person chairlift whisks riders up a 1,500 foot vertical in less than six minutes.
 The name of the lift is a nod to the fact that Arizona Snowbowl is the only ski area in the United States where riders can see the Grand Canyon in the distance from the chairlift.
-The addition of a new slopeside restaurant doubled the dining capacity at the base area with 300 indoor seats, complete with a patio and a fire pit which is perfect for après ski.
-There is also a “beach area,” complete with Adirondack chairs and fire pits adjacent to Hart Prairie Lodge to take a break from skiing, have a drink, and take in the views.
+Enjoy the Arizona Gondola and restaurants with outdoor dining complete with a patio and a fire pit which is perfect for après ski.